SUMOTEXT/sumotext.github.io/_posts/api-docs/2014-10-24-managing-groups.md

 If there is an error, the second piece of data contains an error message instead:
 <pre class="code"><code>{mobile}:{error-message}</code></pre>

-If the IP adress making the API call not registered with Sumotext, the response is
+If the IP adress making the API call is not registered with Sumotext, the response is
 <pre class="code"><code>NOTIP</code></pre>